 Packaged almond paste is kind of hard (almost like marzipan candy) so the easiest way to make a smooth filling is by using the food processor.
 If you don’t have a food processor, I suggest you break or cut the paste into small bits, then use a mixer to incorporate the egg and sugar.
 You want to avoid lumps as much as possible in your filling.

 And, well.
 No almond sweet roll is complete without an almond flavored glaze.

-When I topped the rolls with the drizzle, angels sang and all was right with the world.
+When I topped the Almond Sweet Rolls with the drizzle, angels sang and all was right with the world.
 Then I ate the rest with a spoon. #truestory

 When proofing your yeast, you can use a thermometer if you have one to test the milk temperature.
 Or, just think “hot bathwater”.
 That’s what I do.
 The yeast doesn’t get super frothy and bubbly before it gets added to the butter and egg mixture, but it does bloom slightly.

-One of my favorite things about this recipe (besides the almonds, of course) is that it can be done ahead of time.
+One of my favorite things about this Almond Sweet Rolls recipe (besides the almonds, of course) is that it can be done ahead of time.
 Who wants to get up at 3am and make breakfast? #notme I make the dough and the rolls the afternoon before, then put them in the pan and refrigerate overnight.
-The next morning, let the rolls warm up on the stovetop while you’re preheating the oven.
+The next morning, let the Almond Sweet Rolls warm up on the stovetop while you’re preheating the oven.
 That’s as much work as my morning brain can do pre-coffee.

-This recipe makes 9 large rolls (who doesn’t want a really large sweet roll???) or 12 smaller ones.
+This Almond Sweet Rolls recipe makes 9 large rolls (who doesn’t want a really large sweet roll???) or 12 smaller ones.
 Make sure you use the right size pan (as indicated in the recipe).

-Make these for Mother’s Day or a random Tuesday, and you’ll hear the almond angels sing too.
+Make these Almond Sweet Rolls for Mother’s Day or a random Tuesday, and you’ll hear the almond angels sing too.